When are epsilon-nets small?: Abstract

 \section{Abstract}

-{ Given a {\it range space} $(\X,\RR)$, where $\X$ is a set equipped with probability measure $\PP$ and $\RR\subset 2^{\X}$ is a family of measurable subsets, and $\eps>0$, an {\it $\eps$-net} is a subset of $\X$ in the support of $\PP$, which intersects each $R\in\RR$ with $\PP(R)\ge \eps$.
-In many interesting situations the size of $\eps$-nets depends only on $\eps$ together with different complexity measures.
+Given a {\it range space} $(\X,\RR)$, where $\X$ is a set equipped with probability measure $\PP$, $\RR\subset 2^{\X}$ is a family of measurable subsets, and $\eps>0$, an {\it $\eps$-net} is a subset of $\X$ in the support of $\PP$, which intersects each $R\in\RR$ with $\PP(R)\ge \eps$.
+In many interesting situations the size of $\eps$-nets depends on $\eps$ and on natural complexity measures.
 The aim of this paper is to give a systematic treatment of such complexity measures arising in Discrete and Computational Geometry and Statistical Learning, and to bridge the gap between the results appearing in these two fields.
 As a byproduct, we obtain several new upper bounds on the sizes of $\eps$-nets that generalize/improve the best known general guarantees.
-Some of our results deal with improvements in logarithmic factors (which is a subject of several classical problems in Learning Theory and Computational Geometry), while others work in regimes when $\eps$-nets of size $o(\frac{1}{\eps})$ exist.
-Inspired by results in Statistical Learning, we also give a short proof of the Haussler's upper bound on packing numbers \cite{Haussler95}. }
+Some of our results deal with improvements in logarithmic factors (which is a subject of several classical problems in Learning Theory and Computational Geometry), while others consider the regimes where $\eps$-nets of size $o(\frac{1}{\eps})$ exist.
+Inspired by results in Statistical Learning, we also give a short proof of the Haussler's upper bound on packing numbers \cite{Haussler95}.